-In the end, he proved that the power of love and music can overcome any physical handicaps.
-In the end, the Phantom won the heart of the young Christine using the alchemy of music.
+In the end, he proved that the power of music can overcome any physical handicaps.
+Phantom won the heart of young Christine using the alchemy of music.
 His love, coaching and musical mastery transformed a mere chorus girl into an operatic diva (click here for plot synopsis).

 * * *